webxos/macroslow/README.md

 ## 🐪  DUNES/.MAML System
 **Multi-Augmented Machine Learning Integration for Secure Network Exchange Systems**

-DUNES (Distributed Unified Network Exchange System) is a next-generation cybersecurity framework powered by Multi-Augmented Machine Learning (MAML).
+DUNES (Distributed Unified Network Exchange System) is a next-generation cybersecurity framework powered by Multi-Augmented Machine Learning (MAML AKA MARKDOWN AS MEDIUM LANGUAGE).
 It introduces the `.MAML` protocol—a novel markup language for encoding multimodal security data—and a multi-agent architecture designed for quantum-resistant, adaptive threat detection.

 ### 🐪 Key Features